Marathi Granth Sangrahalaya: Building

 The first building of Marathi Granth Sangrahalaya was constructed in 1930 in Kharkar Ali, Thane.
 The new library building was inaugurated on 21 April 1964, by the then Defense Minister of India, Yashwantrao Chavan and Datto Vaman Potdar.
 At the same time, the organization got the status of a district library.

 Collection

 Marathi Granth Sangrahalaya has more than 1,700 books.
 It has a collection of old magazines, including Kerala Kokil, Kayastha Mitra, Paisa Fund, Dharmajagruti, Kirloskar, and Anand.
 A project of digitization has also been started to make the bibliography accessible to more readers digitally.

 Membership

 It had 3,000 to 4,000 members before COVID-19.
-The membership deceased after COVID-19.
+The membership decreased after COVID-19.
 The membership of Marathi Granth Sangrahalaya is ₹1,000 per month since April 2018.

 Election

 In the triennial election of Marathi Granth Sangrahalaya, Vidyadhar Thanekar, a writer and publisher won as the president in September 2021.